15 Steps to Buying a House in California

 14. Final walkthrough

-This is your chance to complete a final inspection of the property.
-The final walkthrough is when you can verify that all agreed-upon repairs are complete and that the home is in satisfactory condition before you sign the closing papers and take possession of your new home.
+The final walkthrough is your opportunity to inspect the property one last time.
+It’s the moment to confirm that all agreed-upon repairs have been made and that the home is in good condition before you sign the closing papers and officially take possession of your new home.

 15. Close on your new home

-At an agreed-upon date and time, you will sit down with a notary and sign all of your final loan documents and closing documents from escrow.
-You will wire (or provide a cashiers check for) your down payment and closing costs to escrow, funds will be sent to escrow from your lender, funds will be disbursed, and the deed and note will be recorded with the county.
-And then, finally, you’ll get the keys to your new home!
+On the scheduled date, you’ll meet with a notary to sign your final loan and closing documents from escrow.
+You’ll then wire or provide a cashier’s check for your down payment and closing costs to escrow.
+Your lender also will send their portion of the funds to escrow.
+Once everything is disbursed, the deed and note will be recorded with the county.
+Finally, you’ll receive the keys to your new home!

 Know the market and work with an agent

-The best way to buy a house in California is to educate yourself about the market.
+The best way to buy a house in California is to educate yourself about the market, and our simplified 15-step guide is a great start.
 Home prices in California are high, but buying a home, according to Del Real, “lets you secure your lifestyle, have the pride of ownership, build memories with your kids, and control the school district your kids go to and the neighborhood that you want to live in.”

-Working with a California agent who will help you navigate the market is also key to a successful homebuying experience.
-Using our Agent Matching Tool, you will be matched with three top agents in your area, so you can decide who you will work best with on your California home buying journey.
+Partnering with a knowledgeable California agent is essential for a smooth homebuying experience.
+Our Agent Matching Tool connects you with top agents in your area, helping you find the perfect fit to guide you through your California home buying journey.